Behavior Adjustment Training (BAT)

 (Sorry, no personal dogs are allowed at the workshop)

-*Certification in BAT is subject to the requirements and review of Grisha Stewart's Online Dog School and Empowered Dog, LLC and is not determined, nor guaranteed, by Ellen The Dog Trainer, Inc., Building Bonds Dog Training, LLC and Journey Agility, LLC.
+*Certification in BAT is subject to the requirements and review of Grisha Stewart's Dog Training Academy and Empowered Dog, LLC and is not determined, nor guaranteed, by Ellen The Dog Trainer, Inc., Building Bonds Dog Training, LLC and Journey Agility, LLC.

 ABOUT YOUR HANDS-ON EXPERIENCE AT THE WORKSHOP